ssplatt/Superalgos/Docker/README.md

 ## Using a Secure Web Application Gateway (swag)

+Since Superalgos itself does not have encryption or authentication built in, exposing the application to the public internet is not recommended.
+However, a reverse proxy can be used to encrypt data in transit and provide simple authentication.

-- **Exposing Superalgos to the internet will expose you to hackers and must be done with caution.
+**Exposing Superalgos to the internet will expose you to hackers and must be done with caution.
 Do so at your own risk.
-Make sure you understand what you are doing and follow all of the linked documentation to ensure proper configuration.**
-- **These directions are provided for informational purposes only.
-Use this information at your own risk.
-This information provided below is not exhaustive.**
+These directions are provided for informational purposes only.**
-- **Make sure you create a USERNAME and PASSWORD, Superalgos does not have any other means of authentication built-in.
-Not having authentication means anyone can view the Superalgos application and anything secret that is stored in it (i.e. secrets keys and tokens).
-Follow current standards for strong passwords.**
-- **Make sure you use a VALID CERTIFICATE for HTTPS encryption.
-Superalgos does not otherwise encrypt traffic.
-Traffic that is not encrypted is open to eavesdropping and can leak secrets.**

-[linuxserver/swag](https://github.com/linuxserver/docker-swag) is one method to provide a secure ingress to the Superalgos application over the public internet. `swag` includes [nginx as a reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/), [certbot](https://certbot.eff.org/), and [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page) which can be configured to provide password auth (htpasswd), valid certificates for tls/ssl encryption (https), and bad bot or hacker banning.
+[linuxserver/swag](https://github.com/linuxserver/docker-swag) is one method to provide a secure ingress to the Superalgos application over the public internet. `swag` includes [nginx as a reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/), [certbot](https://certbot.eff.org/), and [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page) which can be configured to provide password auth (htpasswd), valid certificates for tls/ssl encryption (https), and the ability to ban bots and/or hackers.

 - [View the swag readme for more details and configuration options](https://github.com/linuxserver/docker-swag#readme)